-Article 19 of the Education (Northern Ireland) Order 1996 requires that any child or young person who is the subject of a statement of special educational needs must be reviewed annually, to make sure that the needs of the child or young person are still being met and to consider the appropriateness of the placement.
-Annual Reviews are seen as part of the process of continuous monitoring of the child's progress.
+Article 19 of the Education (Northern Ireland) Order 1996 requires that any child or young person who is the subject of a statement of special educational needs, whether attending a special or mainstream school, must be reviewed annually, to make sure that the needs of the child or young person are still being met and to consider the appropriateness of the placement.
+Annual Reviews should be seen as part of the process of continuous monitoring of the child's progress.
 The Annual Review procedure is designed to: